How Much Does Ecommerce App Development Cost? (Plus Tips on How to Manage Your Expenses)

 Sounds too technical?

 Let’s use actual stores as examples.
-Building a single corner store requires significantly fewer resources, expertise, and workforce than, say, building a chain of department stores.
+Building a single corner store requires significantly fewer resources, expertise, and workforce than, say, establishing a chain of department stores.

 The app submission and approval process differs between iOS and Android platforms.
 Think of it as establishing a franchise store where you need to get the franchisor’s approval first.